dudvdw/cs61a/ReadMe.md

 **method**: complete project

 Make a plan, set a deadline, complete it in sequence, you will approach the goal step by step.
 Keep moving!

+## Life Advise
+Don't Compare.
+  -- Professor John DeNero

+The best state of one is that he/she feels confident on his/her body and mind.
+And he/she likes the satisfied state at this moment which comes from the heart, not origins from comparing with others.